Skip to content

 LLM05: Improper Output Handling Agent outputs become inputs to other agents.
 Unsanitised output from Agent A becomes executable input for Agent B. Output validation at every agent boundary · Model-as-Judge review · Schema enforcement

 LLM06: Excessive Agency The defining risk.
 Delegation creates transitive authority chains.
-If Agent A delegates to Agent B, and B has tool X, then A effectively has access to tool X. Least privilege per agent · No transitive permissions · Scoped delegation contracts · PACE containment
+If Agent A delegates to Agent B, and B has tool X, then A effectively has access to tool X. Least privilege per agent · No transitive permissions · Scoped delegation mandates · PACE containment

 LLM07: System Prompt Leakage An agent's system prompt may be extractable by other agents in the same orchestration.
 Prompt isolation per agent · Separate system prompt boundaries · Obfuscation